fireblue95/OpenSSL-Socket/README.md

 # OpenSSL-Socket

-Using OpenSSL with Socket to build the security communication.
+This repository utilizes OpenSSL and Socket to establish secure communication.

-Support using multi Client's CRT.
+Support for using multiple Client's CRT.

 Usage
 ===